-BA Graphic Design at The Cass is about making conceptual thinking visual, audible and experiential.
-It's creating structure and surprise, through innovation.
-It's communication.
+Our Graphic Design BA at The Cass is about giving visual and experiential form to conceptual thinking, it's about creating structure and surprise through innovation, it's about communication.
 You will be encouraged not only to find solutions, but also to seek out problems.
-This graphic design course enables you to investigate, question and challenge the contemporary role of graphic design, connecting with wide ranging social issues and new ideas, to find your voice as a graphic designer.
+This graphic design course enables you to investigate, question and challenge the contemporary role of graphic design, connecting with wide ranging social issues and new ideas, to develop your voice as a graphic designer and enter a successful career in design.

-Learning experiences include everything from type fundamentals, drawing and letterpress printing, to app design, user experiences, human-centered design and connected communication platforms.
+You'll learn from different creative methods such as drawing and letterpress printing, app design, type fundamentals, user experiences, human-centered design and connected communication platforms.
 There are many diverse employment options available to graduates of this degree.

 This course offers real opportunities to connect with graphic design studios and consultancies, to work across the realms of art direction, digital publishing and editorial design, moving image and sequential narrative, web and innovatory digital practice from app design to social media, brand communications to start-ups and design enterprise.